nupurbaghel/MUSA_Final_Project/README.md

 - To predict the metro train delays in and around NYC to help commuters travel reliably and efficient train scheduling.

 How could data make a difference in answering this question?
 Do you have a sense for the business as usual decision making?
--
+- Data permits authorities to perform both long term and short term planning.
+Short-term planning can be used to handle minor modifications to daily frequency while long term handling can be used to handle seasonal variations and critical weather conditions.
+Since transit network is a government undertaking the business process will mostly be non-profit making and focusing more on doing good for the society.
+We will separately also analyze `amtrak` data which is more of a quasi-public corporation operating as a for-profit organization.

 What datasets have you identified to help you answer this question?
 - The dataset consists of past train delays for the NJ train line.
 We plan to include census data to account for socio-economic factors.

 What kind of model would you build and what is the dependent variable?
-- Linear regression model trained on the family of poisson distributioins.
+- Linear regression model trained on the family of poisson distributions.
 The dependent variable is the delay (in minutes) variable.

 How will you validate this model (cross-validation & goodness of fit metrics that relate to the business process)?
-- We will perform cross-validation across time (per hour) and analyse the MAE.
+- We will perform cross-validation across time (per hour) and analyze the MAE.

 How do you think that stakeholders would want to consume this data?
 - Both people and the service providers will benefit from this.
 The analysis will help compare the performances of each of the lines/providers.
 This will help users make informed choices and the service providers give a better experience to the commuters.

 What are the use cases for your app and what should the app do?
-- The app will give probable dalay estimates based on different factors like time, location, day of the week and line type.
-This will helps travellers plan their trip more efficiently.
-The same can be used by the servive providers to see how their trains are performing and try to overcome factors that cause delays that may affect their revenue.
+- The app will give probable delay estimates based on different factors like time, location, day of the week and line type.
+This will helps travelers plan their trip more efficiently.
+The same can be used by the service providers to see how their trains are performing and try to overcome factors that cause delays that may affect their revenue.